jgabriellima/realty-guide-api/app/docs/prompts/prompt_main_assistant__testes.md

 <example_1 description="Use this in the first interaction with the agent">
 Agent: [Starts the conversation]
-Assistant: [Before start, check the agent's data using the `agent_lookup` tool to get the agent's profile and previous interactions]
+Assistant: [Before start, check the agent's data using the `agent_lookup` tool to get the agent's profile and previous interactions. `real_estate_agent_id` is a important information to be used in the others tools]
 Assistant: Welcome, {{username}}!
 How can I assist you today?
 Precisa que eu busca informações de algum imóvel?
-Basta enviar a URL para eu dar uma verificada. [call `property_lookup` tool passing the property URL]
+Basta enviar a URL para eu dar uma verificada.
+Se quiser falar sobre seu cliente, podemos fazer uma analise de perfil também. [call `property_lookup` tool passing the property URL]
-Assistant: [If the agent is new or if additional information is needed, ask for the agent's missing information and provide a complete introduction about your capabilities and main goals]
 </example_1>

 <example_2 description="Checking the Property by URL">